solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

 4. Run lines 7-13 to create the new `Sales` table.
 Then, run lines 16-23 to insert six records into the `Sales` table and visualize the output.

-5. Run lines 26-28 to ensure than the three users have sufficient permissions to query the `Sales` table.
+5. Run lines 26-28 to ensure that the three users have sufficient permissions to query the `Sales` table.

 6. Run lines 33-34 to create a new schema, `Security`, which stores security predicates and filters.
 This is a best-practice technique to manage security controls.

 7. Run lines 37-43 to create the T-SQL function (`fn_securitypredicate`)  that determines whether or not a user can view a given row.
-The `Manager` can see all rows, while the `Sales` users can only see the rows that reference their user name in the `SalesRep` field.
+The `Manager` can see all rows, while the `Sales` users can only see the rows referencing their user name in the `SalesRep` field.

     >**Note**: This T-SQL function is located in the `Security` schema.

 8. Run lines 45-48 to create the security policy that applies `fn_securitypredicate` on a row-wise basis to control access.

 9. The last step for the Row-Level Security setup is granting the `SELECT` permission over the `fn_securitypredicate` function to the three users.
-Select and run lines 51-53.
+Next, select and run lines 51-53.

 10. Run lines 56-58 to observe RLS.
 When executing as the user `Sales1`, only rows associated with the `Sales1` user display.
 Observe the same behavior for `Sales2`.